Skip to main content

 Create at least one user with isSuperUser: true before activating authentication.
 By default, Arkos requires authentication for all endpoints and only allows super users until you configure access controls.

-After customizing your allowedUsernames Arkos will take the first on the array and consider as the default when users try to make login through api call at /api/auth/login in order to change this behavior let's say you have:
+After customizing your allowedUsernames, Arkos will use the first element in the array as the default when users login via /api/auth/login.
+To change this behavior, consider this example:

 {